TPZ-CORE/tpz_admin/README.md

 | announce                 | tpzcore.admin.announcement         | Execute this command to announce anything to all online players.         |
 | healall                  | tpzcore.admin.heal_all             | Execute this command to heal all the available online players.           |

+- The ace permission: `tpzcore.all` Gives permissioms to all commands and actions (FOR ALL OFFICIAL PUBLISHED FREE SCRIPTS).
+- The ace permission: `tpzcore.admin.all` Gives permissions to all administrator actions ONLY for this script.

 ## Development API